‘Extremely rare’ deep-sea fish washes up on beach; experts say only 31 ever found worldwide - NewsBreak

 SAN DIEGO ( KSWB ) – Another ultra-rare deep-sea fish has washed up this month on a beach in California, the Scripps Institution of Oceanography at UC San Diego said Tuesday.

 Officials say scientists were notified Dec.
 10 about a deceased female Pacific footballfish found at Swami’s Beach in Encinitas, in San Diego County.
-The creature measures nearly 13 inches long and weighs 5 pounds, Scripps spokeswoman Brittany Hook said in a news release.Severe COVID-19 infections may reduce male fertility, study finds
+The creature measures nearly 13 inches long and weighs 5 pounds, Scripps spokeswoman Brittany Hook said in a news release.Explorer recounts making the deepest ocean dive in history

 It is the third time in the past month a deep-sea fish was reported near an area beach, including the second such Pacific footballfish , which was photographed on Nov.
 13 at a beach in La Jolla.
 An unusual 4-foot lancetfish also was found dead Dec.
 1 on the sand at La Jolla Shores .